carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 - Follow a clear naming convention for topics to simplify governance.
 ---

-> 5. Explique como você projetaria um banco de dados para um sistema de alta escala.
+5. Explique como você projetaria um banco de dados para um sistema de alta escala.
 Quando optaria por SQL vs NoSQL?

->
-> When I design a database for a high-scale system, I don’t start with “SQL vs NoSQL.”
+When I design a database for a high-scale system, I don’t start with “SQL vs NoSQL.”
 I start with the requirements.

->
-> First, I look at the data model and the domain — how the entities relate, whether the structure is complex or
+First, I look at the data model and the domain — how the entities relate, whether the structure is complex or more aggregate-based.

-> more aggregate-based.
->
-> Then I consider the access patterns — is the system read-heavy or write-heavy, do we query mostly by ID,
-> or do we need filters, reports, and joins?
+Then I consider the access patterns — is the system read-heavy or write-heavy, do we query mostly by ID, or do we need filters, reports, and joins?

->
-> I also check the non-functional requirements — data volume, expected latency, availability, and the level of
-> consistency the business needs.
+I also check the non-functional requirements — data volume, expected latency, availability, and the level of consistency the business needs.

->
-> For high scale, I focus on a few pillars:<br>
+For high scale, I focus on a few pillars:<br>
-> - a data model aligned to the use cases,
+- a data model aligned to the use cases,
-> - well-planned indexing and partitioning,
+- well-planned indexing and partitioning,
-> - and replication plus caching (like Redis) to offload the database during traffic spikes.
+- and replication plus caching (like Redis) to offload the database during traffic spikes.

->
-> The idea is that scalability comes from the model + access patterns + infrastructure — not just from picking SQL or NoSQL.
+The idea is that scalability comes from the model + access patterns + infrastructure — not just from picking SQL or NoSQL.

->
-> When would I choose SQL?<br>
+When would I choose SQL?<br>
-> - SQL is my choice when I need strong consistency, ACID transactions, and the domain has rich relationships
-> and complex rules — things like financial flows, orders, limits, or anything that depends heavily on integrity and joins.
+- SQL is my choice when I need strong consistency, ACID transactions, and the domain has rich relationships and complex rules — things like financial flows, orders, limits, or anything that depends heavily on integrity and joins.

->
-> In short: when the business needs highly consistent, well-related data, SQL is usually the right fit.
+In short: when the business needs highly consistent, well-related data, SQL is usually the right fit.

->
-> When would I choose NoSQL?<br>
+When would I choose NoSQL? <br>
-> - I’d pick NoSQL when I’m dealing with massive data volume and need easier horizontal scaling.
+- I’d pick NoSQL when I’m dealing with massive data volume and need easier horizontal scaling.
-> - It fits well when the model is aggregate/document-oriented, when I need flexible schema evolution,
-> and when the system can tolerate eventual consistency in exchange for low latency and high availability.
+- It fits well when the model is aggregate/document-oriented, when I need flexible schema evolution, and when the system can tolerate eventual consistency in exchange for low latency and high availability.

->
-> In short: when the focus is large scale, flexible schema, and simple access patterns, NoSQL is a strong choice.
+In short: when the focus is large scale, flexible schema, and simple access patterns, NoSQL is a strong choice.
->

 ---
 >
 > 6. Imagine que você está liderando uma equipe DevOps em um projeto crítico com